Frequently asked questions

 If you are interested in considering medication, you can contact your primary care physician or I’m happy to provide you with some local recommendations.

-One of the most important aspects of therapy is the relationship you have with your therapist.
-Trust and safety are the foundations of that relationship.
+• One of the most important parts of therapy is the connection you have with your therapist—it’s all about trust and feeling safe.

 You will be responsible for the full cash pay fee if you No-Show to your appointment.